How to throw a zero-waste party (besides just using metal straws)

 Sustainability has always been one of our favourite topics, which got us thinking, "How far can we take it?"
 Sure, we can carry KeepCups and metal straws around; opt for a more fuel-efficient vehicle; and consider eco-friendly fabrics.
 What else?
-Since we're in a party mode this month (#BuroTurnsThree!), we asked three founders of local stores that promote a zero-waste lifestyle — Claire Sancelot of The Hive Bulk Foods, Najmia Zulkarnain of The Pilgrims, and Malika Bouqniss of Frangipani — exactly how that practice can be adapted for parties.
+Oh, what about parties?
+We asked three founders of local stores that promote a zero-waste lifestyle — Claire Sancelot of The Hive Bulk Foods, Najmia Zulkarnain of The Pilgrims, and Malika Bouqniss of Frangipani — exactly how that practice can be adapted for parties.

 Najmia: I've got three.